Security Threats and Sources

 Common Misunderstandings and Close Contrasts

 A threat is not the same as a Vulnerability.
 A vulnerability is a weakness.
 A threat is the source of possible harm or the event that could make that weakness matter.
-The two concepts are related, but they are not interchangeable.

 It is also different from an Exploit.
-An exploit is a method or piece of code that takes advantage of a vulnerability.
+An exploit is a method or code that takes advantage of a vulnerability.
 A threat is broader and may exist even before a specific exploit is publicly known.

 Knowledge Check